-Among those, wool-sleeve rollers work for finishing poly, but the smooth foam-sleeve rollers, a simple roller wrapped in plastic and cloth, offers the most flawless and appealing polyurethane finish, way too better than any other roller type.
-So, choose a quality wool or foam roller for the purpose.
+Among those, wool-sleeve rollers work for finishing poly, but the smooth foam-sleeve rollers, a simple roller wrapped in plastic and cloth, offer the most flawless and appealing polyurethane finish, way too better than any other roller type.
+So, choose quality wool or foam roller for the purpose.

 Best Roller for Polyurethane – Heads & Frames

 We narrowed down the best rollers for applying polyurethane categorically through extensive analysis.
-We’ve included multiple rollers (alternative to each other) for each category, so that users can pick one should the targeted one is unavailable.
-But don’t worry, each of them has proven qualities and you can rely upon.
+We’ve included multiple rollers (alternative to each other) for each category so that users can pick one should the targeted one is unavailable.
+But don’t worry, each of them has proven qualities and you can rely upon them.
 If you don’t find the first option, you may go for the second without hesitation.

 Considerable Facts – When You Buy a Roller for Urethanes